 Air pollutants identified as TAPs in Washington State are regulated by Chapter 173-460 WAC, which requires new or modified sources of TAPs to employ tBACT to limit TAP emission increases (WAC 173-460-060) and to demonstrate that ambient TAP impacts will not exceed regulatory health-based thresholds (WAC 173-460-070).
-The ambient impact assessment is accomplished either by comparing proposed TAP emission increases with the SQERs provided in WAC 173-460-150 or by comparing ambient TAP concentration increases calculated using a dispersion model with the Acceptable Source Impact Levels (ASILs), which are also provided in WAC 173-460-150.
+The ambient impact assessment is accomplished either by comparing proposed TAP emission increases with the SQERs provided in WAC 173-460-150 or by comparing ambient TAP concentration increases calculated using a dispersion model with the acceptable source impact levels (ASILs), which are also provided in WAC 173-460-150.

-Maximum potential emission increases attributable the Project are compared to the SQER in Table 2.
-Because the styrene emission increase is expected to exceed the applicable SQER, assessments that tBACT will be employed and of compliance with the ambient impact requirement were prepared and are provided in Sections 5.0 and 6.0, respectively.
+Maximum potential emissions attributable to the Facility are compared to the SQER in Table 2.
+Because the styrene emissions are expected to exceed the applicable SQER, assessments that tBACT will be employed and in compliance with the ambient impact requirement were prepared and are provided in Sections 5.0 and 6.0, respectively.